Evacuation plans stir fresh doubts over Japan nuclear restarts

 In the event of an accident at Sendai, more than 210,000 residents would have to be moved.

-In Ibusuki, a town 80 km south of Ichikikushikino, one reception center is a run-down, two-storey building for 90 evacuees, providing only 2 sq meters per person.
+In Ibusuki, a town 80 km south of Ichikikushikino, one reception centre is a run-down, two-storey building for 90 evacuees, providing only 2 sq metres per person.

 Researchers say local governments lack expertise and resources to make preparations.